-Most people are familiar with the 5-second rule.
-If food drops on the floor, it’s still clean enough to eat if you pick it up within five seconds.
-Is this true or just a myth?
-Let’s explore this idea further.
+Most homeowners have heard of the 5-second rule.
+If food drops on the floor, it’s still sanitary enough to eat if you pick it up within five seconds.
+Is this true or a long-held myth?
+Let’s explore this notion further.

-A study from Aston University in the U.K. delved into the 5-second rule.
-Researchers tested the bacteria content of food after being dropped on the floor.
-They determined that the time food remains on the floor does indeed matter.
-The type of floor matters as well.
+Research from Aston University in the U.K. delved into the 5-second rule.
+Researchers tested the bacteria content of food after dropping on the floor.
+They concluded that the time food remains on the floor does indeed matter.
+The type of floor is just as important.

-As it turns out, bacteria from tile and grout has a greater probability of transferring to the food than bacteria from carpet.
-This is because hard floors are usually dirtier, due to inadequate cleaning methods.
-You may think a tile floor is clean after mopping the surface.
-However, all the mop really does is spread the bacteria around.
+As it turns out, bacteria from tile and grout has a higher probability of transferring to the food than germs from the carpet.
+This is because hard floors are usually filthier due to insufficient cleaning processes.
+You may believe the tiles are clean after mopping the floor.
+However, all the mop does is spread the bacteria over a greater surface area.
 This is not the case with carpet cleaning, which involves vacuuming and steam cleaning.

-For the 5-second rule to be applicable, you have to maintain a clean floor.
-For hard floors, you have to use a clean mop.
-Here is how you keep it clean:
+For the 5-second rule to apply, you have to maintain a clean floor.
+For hard floors, use a clean mop.
+Here’s how you keep it clean:

-- Rinse the mop and let it air dry after each use
+- Thoroughly rinse the mop and let it air dry after each use

-- You can also throw the mophead in a washer and set it on a gentle cycle
+- Optionally, throw the mophead in a washer and set it on a gentle cycle

-- Store the mop in a cool dry location with the mophead facing up
+- Keep the mop in a cool and dry area with the mophead facing up

 - Use two separate buckets; one for rinsing and another for detergent